 The mobile device liberated business from the office, allowing greater immersion in the real world, and a better understanding of markets and prevailing conditions.
 Sometimes, though, business technology has been a bit slow to keep up with the needs of entrepreneurs and business people.
 In contrast, consumer technology has often raced ahead in building products that truly empower users to handle all their day-to-day tasks from anywhere, at any time.

-While this was the case in the consumer app market, the B2B ecosystem has often been slow to catch up.
-Many business-grade applications were designed in isolation from the markets that would use them, although this is starting to change.
+However, while this was the case in the consumer app market, the B2B ecosystem has often been slow to catch up.
+Many business-grade applications were designed in isolation from the markets that would use them.
 Sometimes old legacy technology was bundled into new products, even if it didn’t make sense.
 Old systems got a digital makeover, but replicated the models that preceded them.